loriortiz/cover-11ty/content/Articles/lou-reed-int/index.md

   _Was it meant to raise expectations?_

   Well if it had been calculated there'd be an American tour going on as we speak.
 My raison d'etre was fun and when there's no fun there's no reason to do it.
 The fun vanished and so did I. Forever.
 It'll never, ever, ever happen again - guaranteed.
 Let's just say, interpersonal relationships not being what they should be.
 Keep in mind the Velvet Underground was never popular in the first place, so what great money is there to be made out of it?
-It's hilarious to be one of the most non-commercial groups in history and then you think, "Wow, it might. be fun to play in public," and get accused of going commercial.
+It's hilarious to be one of the most non-commercial groups in history and then you think, "Wow, it might be fun to play in public," and get accused of going commercial.
 I don't mind making money by the way, I have nothing against making money; just, it wasn't the reason.
 I can't be bought.

+  <p style="writing-mode: vertical-rl;text-orientation:sideways;font-size:1.2em;margin: 0 auto 1em">§</p>

   This brought the career and the conversation full circle.
 If you're looking for idols you not only will be disappointed but should be, and I found Lou Reed to be someone who has a problem recognizing and disowning some of his mistakes, but no trouble not repeating them and seldom adding more — and an ability unique in his field for honoring and surpassing his successes.